 The Centers for Disease Control and Prevention (CDC) are continually monitoring the spread of COVID-19 and recommending how to best protect oneself.

-Because of this new evidence, the CDC recommends wearing a face cloth covering in public settings where it may be hard to distance oneself from others.
+Because of this evidence, the CDC recommends wearing a face cloth covering in public settings where it may be hard to distance oneself from others.
 The recommended face coverings are not surgical masks or N-95 respirators, the CDC clarifies: “those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders.”

-While cloth face masks are now recommended for public settings, health officials emphasize the importance of continuing other important prevention measures.
-Face coverings are protective, but are shown to be most effective when used along with social distancing and handwashing.
+While cloth face masks are recommended for public settings, health officials emphasize the importance of continuing other important prevention measures.
+Face coverings are protective, but are shown to be most effective when used along with vaccination, social distancing and handwashing.

 Where should I wear a cloth face covering?